iterative/dvc.org/content/docs/user-guide/how-to/merge-conflicts.md

 ---
 title: 'How to Merge Conflicts'
-description: 'Git merge conflicts can happen in in DVC metafiles when combining changes from multiple team members.'
+description: 'Git merge conflicts can happen in DVC metafiles when combining changes from multiple team members.'
 ---